Entitet/docker-idea/README.md

 If you would like to see how your Microservice behaves in the current version 18 you could create a feature-branch and change the tag in the Dockerfile.
 This is the wonderful simplicity containers give you, enjoy!

 You have requested that your code is started with the command **npm run dev**, to enable you to see changes made in the code in real time (well, after a reload of the page) on the screen.
 Don't forget to alert your DevOps team if you wish this to be changed!

+## Your database
+A rule of thumb for Docker is that a container should do one thing and do it well.
+Therefore your database runs in a different container.
+As a container in this setup of Github + Docker equals a branch you will find it in the branch **capital-city-database**.
+(It has its own Readme with more info.)